 Since time immemorial, we’ve been asking ourselves: are test scores really the be-all and end-all?

-Whilst schools and universities still rely heavily on grades and examinations to measure intelligence in children and teenagers, it’s a subject that has long been under scrutiny in the educational arena: and no more so than this week, when the new higher education watchdog announced that universities should be taking students’ backgrounds – and not just examination results – into consideration when awarding places.
+Whilst schools and universities still rely heavily on grades and examinations to measure intelligence in children and teenagers, it’s a subject that has long been under scrutiny in the educational arena.
+From the 7 plus onwards, the pressure to achieve is on.

 Tests are important; there’s no doubt about that.
 But with leading educational thinkers arguing that the current examination system does not accurately reflect intelligence, and that, conversely, really bright students are ‘frustrated by papers’ that ‘allow for little or no original thought’ and ‘actively discourage creative thinking and intelligent responses’, might we need to begin looking at other measures if we are to ensure that the most gifted children are given the academic opportunities they deserve?

 Below are four key signs of intelligence in children – some of which may be easy to miss.

 Intelligence in Children: Language Skills

 A tendency to speak quickly, and to use longer and more complex sentences.